 - Promotes client empowerment and self-accountability

-- Takes each member’s learning preference and current state of cognition into account
+- Takes each member’s learning preferences and current state of cognition into account

 During a typical session, a therapist may start by encouraging members to actively socialize in a productive way through the use of predesignated topics.
-This element is useful for instilling hope and a sense of comradery among all members which allows them to feel more at ease and as a result, more likely to participate.
+This element is useful for instilling hope and a sense of camaraderie among all members that allows them to feel more at ease and, as a result, more likely to participate.